 So while trying to save money on edible gifts, I might instead have to resort to making gifts like bath salts.
 This would be a safe option since I can’t see myself gobbling up this particular item.
 And it would no longer require me to purchase the additional dark chocolate chips, or Hershey’s Kisses needed to make my hot mocha mix or small gift bags.
 I could sail through the holidays without a chocolate chip passing over my lips.

 I would only have to resolve the problem of what to do with the candy I receive.
 I could re-gift my chocolates to others and save money.
 The only problem I foresee with this is many of the gifts I receive and give hover within a small group of friends, they would easily know I re-gifted!
 I could donate my chocolate items before I ever cracked open a box of Chukar Cherries, my most recent craving.
 I could let my husband eat it all.
 He normally grazes and picks through the good stuff, then tosses the rest when he’s finished.
 If my will-power was stronger, I could accept this option.
 Or, I could accidentally forget to take my gifts home and leave them behind.
 By the time I came back after a 3-week break, they’d be stale and completely undesirable.

 In the mean time, I have to work my butt off (literally).
-I’ve dedicated myself to Well Heeled Blog’s 30-Day challenge (see the side bar at the right).
+I’ve dedicated myself to Well Heeled Blog’s 30-Day challenge.
 If my Jillian Michael’s DVD comes in the mail soon, I’ll be able to catch-up and get back into shape.
 So the true cost of chocolate may be more than the $15 I spent on edible treats for others!

 My chocolate equation: $15 for chocolate + (30 hours of exercise x $40 per hour for my time spent exercising) = $1,215 the actual cost of my chocolate consumption